arturoherrero/biteydown/example/curriculum.md

 > Website: *[http://arturoherrero.com/]*
 > Email: *<arturo.herrero@gmail.com>*
-> Phone: *(+34) 645.19.38.46*
+> Phone: *07784 831132*
 > Date of birth: *1984*

 ## Summary

 I am a passionate **software engineer** interested and experienced in dynamic programming languages, mainly **Groovy** and Ruby.
 These days I work mostly in web development with **Grails**.
 I love to create elegant software that is easy to read and provides immediate and lasting value to its users.

 I have successfully participated in several projects as a member of a **Scrum team**, participating in the analysis, design and development.
 I am interested in **agile management** techniques.

 I have a **Linux** background and enjoy doing **system administration** tasks.

-Occasionally, I am a **speaker at conferences**.
-I have spoken at Agile Spain Conference, Greach, Codemotion and regional user groups.
+Frequent **speaker on software development events**: Agile Spain Conference, Greach, Codemotion and local user groups.

 ## Experience